-In 2016 and 2017, you can contribute either 100% of your reduced salary or $18,000—whichever figure is smaller.
+In 2018, you can contribute either 100% of your reduced salary or $18,500—whichever figure is smaller.
 Your "reduced salary" is defined as the amount after your required contribution to your basic retirement plan.
 Your participation in another employer's retirement plan during the year may affect your limit.

 You may change or stop your contributions at any time by completing a new Retirement Savings Agreement.

 You must invest at least $200 per year, and you can contribute a flat dollar amount or a percentage of your salary.